Vontei/avanet_proposal/readMe.md

 ## Wrap-Up

 Site Issues and Comments:
-* On the faqs tab under ordering, the footer is not fixed to the bottom of the page as it is throughout the rest of the site. easy fix.
+* On the faqs tab under ordering, the footer is not fixed to the bottom of the page as it is throughout the rest of the site.
+Easy fix.
 * There are also several instances of errors in the console due to tiles or resources not loading properly.
-I'm not sure where they are coming from, but it may just be an angular issue/ quirk.
+I'm not sure where they are coming from, but it may just be an angular issue/ quirk (affects load time).
 * Feature Proposal:
   * Subscriptions:  As a user, I can subscribe to a location, like my hometown and surrounding areas.
-For example, if I register my home as Crested Butte, when I log in, I am immediate taken to CB on the map, and can view a list of the most recent observations.
+For example, if I register my home as Crested Butte, when I log in, I am immediately taken to CB on the map, and can view a list of the most recent observations.
   * Feed: It may be nice in the future as observations increase to have access to a feed or list of tiles showing observations off the map.
 As a user, I can read through recent observations without having to pin point them by location.
     *  Perhaps another dash?
     *   Social media integration?
-  * STRETCH:  there are numerous radio feeds being broadcast with avalanche conditions every day.
-I wonder if they provide RSS feeds that can be brought in to you User home page, or integration to listen via your dash.
+  * STRETCH:  there are numerous radio feeds being broadcast with avalanche conditions, every day.
+I wonder if they provide RSS feeds that can be brought in to your User home page.
+Or integrate local radio broadcasts as a feature?

 Overall: I love what is available thus far, awesome job.

 I just wanted to say that this was a fun problem!
-I have never built a compass, and given more time I'm sure I could have made a more feature rich tool.
-There are dozens of small problems inherent in a compass, all interesting, all unique, and especially as you move into a canvas version... increasingly difficult.
+I have never built a compass, and given more time I'm sure I could have built a more feature rich tool.
+There are dozens of small problems inherent in a compass, all interesting, all unique, and especially as you move into a canvas... they are increasingly difficult.